 Call people personally and stay in touch in ways other than in Slack channels.
 I’m laughing as I write this but it is true.
 You have to talk to people — human 2 human.
 I know right now is a little different but I’d normally say that you should not forget to meet up with people personally each week too.
 In lieu of that, get on Zoom and chat over a lunch break.
 End of day?
 Get on Zoom and share some wine and laughs while catching up. –Barbara Giamanco

-What’s the best set-up for your home workspace?
+What’s the best work-from-home setup?
 It depends on your situation.
 Ideally, you need a room of your own, where you can shut the door if things get noisy in the rest of the house.